-On the thoracic and lumbar segments, Avicenna's descriptions are correct except on the anatomy of the 12th vertebra where is stated that it lacks the traverse process because the 12 rib does not articulate with it.
-The 12th thoracic vertebra has a short transverse process with no costal facets (Gunn, 2012) but as Avicenna stated earlier it is relatively of no use as the 12th rib does not articulate with it.
+On the thoracic and lumbar segments, Avicenna's descriptions are correct except on the anatomy of the 12th vertebra where is stated that it lacks the traverse process because the 12th rib does not articulate with it.
+The 12th thoracic vertebra has a short transverse process with no costal facets (Gunn, 2011) but as Avicenna stated earlier it is relatively of no use as the 12th rib does not articulate with it.
 Generally the weight of the individual thoracic vertebra increases downwards to form what Ibn Sina referred to as the "pillar" which intern will support the body weight above.
-However the vertebral canal was observed to decrease in size from above downwards (Avicenna, 1658).
-This is because only the cauda equina occupies this canal and most nerve roots have exited it as well.
+However the vertebral canal was observed to decrease in size from above downwards.
+This is because only the cauda equina occupies this canal distally and most nerve roots have exited it as well.

 The sacrum and coccygeal segments were not accurately presented in Ibn Sina's Canon of Medicine.
 Firstly, Avicenna stated that the sacrum consists of three fused bones and sacral foramina are only placed posteriorly.
-This is not correct as the sacrum has in most cases five fused bones with both anterior and posterior sacral foramina for the passage of anterior and posterior rami (Moore et al., 2014; Gunn, 2012).
-Secondly, the coccyx was viewed inaccurately as being composed of only three fused bones with no projections (Avicenna.1658).
-The coccyx consists of 3-5 fused bones with first bones bearing projections facing upwards (Moore et al. 2014; Gunn, 2012).
-Interestingly, Ibn Sina identified a large coccygeal nerve related to the coccyx and this nerve innervates the skin overlying the bone itself (Moore et al., 2014).
+This is not correct as the sacrum has in most cases five fused bones with both anterior and posterior sacral foramina for the passage of anterior and posterior rami (Gunn, 2011).
+Secondly, the coccyx was viewed inaccurately as being composed of only three fused bones with no projections.
+The coccyx consists of 3-5 fused bones with first bones bearing projections facing upwards (Gunn, 2011).
+Interestingly, Ibn Sina identified a large coccygeal nerve to the coccyx and this nerve innervates the skin overlying the bone itself.

 Overall, Ibn Sina noted the importance of the vertebral canal in protecting the vital spinal cord and the individual bony projections on the vertebra in protecting the surrounding structures like nerves, blood vessels and muscles from direct impact.
-The transverse process, for example protects the spinal ganglions located closer to the intervertebral foramina and these structures are involved in initial sensory processing from the body surface and also the nerve roots before they enter the subcostal groove in the thoracic segments or between muscles in the neck, lumbar, and coccygeal regions.
+The transverse process, for example protects the spinal ganglions located closer to the intervertebral foramina and these structures are involved in initial sensory processing from the body surface and also the nerve roots before they enter the subcostal groove in the thoracic segments or between muscles in the neck, lumbar and coccygeal regions.
 Furthermore the spinous process of the thoracic vertebra projects downwards, producing an interlocking like structure.
 This arrangement in line with Avicenna's assertions helps to protect vital organs like the aorta, the heart and lungs posteriorly for penetrating objects during fights and or accidents.
 Lastly, Ibn Sina presented the importance of the 10th thoracic vertebra in acting as the centre of movement (axis) the vertebral column during sideways and anterior and posterior displacements.